lakshmivishal9496/Soft-Health/README.md

 Get daily inspiring quotes to boost your mood and motivate you to take positive actions towards better mental health.

+:sweat_smile: <b>Stress Relief Exercises</b>

+Discover and practice stress relief exercises tailored to your needs and preferences.

+:musical_note: <b>Relaxing Music</b>

+Enjoy a collection of relaxing music to help you unwind and reduce stress.

 :book: <b>References</b>

 SoftHealth features were built from the beginning based on actual facts and scientific research.
 Articles and studies supporting SoftHealth app features are found in the References document within the repository.